 The primary purpose of a rubber stopper is to prevent a gas or liquid from escaping its container during a scientific experiment.
 Rubber stoppers can also prevent the contamination of samples by protecting the contents of laboratory glassware from air.
 Last, the use of rubber stoppers allows experimenters to shake or mix solutions without spilling them.

 The standard stopper is cylindrical in shape, with a tapered bottom end.
-Some rubber stoppers contain one or two holes to allow the insertion of pipettes, tubing or test equipment, such as a thermometer.
+Some rubber stoppers contain one or two holes to allow the insertion of pipettes, tubing or test equipment (e.g., a thermometer).

 Rubber stoppers typically range in diameter from size 000 (0.5 inches) to size 16 (5 inches) at the top.
 The tapered bottom end ranges from five-sixteenths to 3.5 inches.
 Smaller stoppers are appropriate for test tubes and similar glassware; larger stoppers are appropriate for flasks and beakers.